 Valladolid.
 Less than an hour east is the colonial town of Valladolid, charming in its aesthetics with bright colors and Spanish architecture abound.
 Start your day by walking around downtown Valladolid and visiting the small shops.
 Later, head to one of the cenote in the area and take a nice cool dip.
 Come back into town and have your fill of some of the region’s delicious meat dishes like Lomitos de Valladolid, relleno negro and lechon al horno.
 For desert, hit the streets and find a vendor selling “Mayan crepes.”

 Playa del Carmen.
 Situated a little more than hour south of Cancun, this part of the Riviera Maya is flanked by big resorts and major aqua parks that attract thousands upon thousands every year.
+Aside from that, there are also a wide variety of Luxurious and Exceptional Villas to choose from that provide a perfect retreat setting.
 Despite those, the city remains unassuming.
 Spend an hour on tourist strip Quinta Avenida then venture out of it to explore the nearby local neighborhood, but not too far.
 Later, laze around on the beach with a cool drink in your hand and frolic in the warm water.

 Tulum.
 End your week in the Yucatan Peninsula with a relaxing exploration of the Mayan ruins of Tulum, nestled atop a stunning cliff overlooking the Caribbean Sea.
 The walled city once served as a major port for the large city of Coba, also a terrific stop where you can actually climb a pyramid, 27 miles away.
 Today, its beautiful ruins are set in stark contrast to the green grass they sit on and the bluest sky overhead, making it a major draw for travelers in the Riviera Maya.
 Below, accessed by well-built steps made of wood, is a lovely beach safe enough for kids to swim in but with waves strong enough for adults to enjoy.